Peace Sells... but Who's Buying?: Release and promotion

-Peace Sells... but Who's Buying? was released on September 19, 1986.
-The album's artwork was designed by Ed Repka, who would go on to do several other pieces of artwork for the band.
+Peace Sells... but Who's Buying? was released on September 25, 1986.
+The album's artwork was designed by Ed Repka, who later did other artwork for the band.
 The cover art depicts the band's mascot, Vic Rattlehead, in front of a ruined United Nations Headquarters.
 He is portrayed as a real estate agent, who is selling the devastated remains of the organization's headquarters.
 Repka considers the art cover to be a "significant milestone" in his career.

 The title track was released as a single, for which the band filmed its first video.
-In 1987, a video was made for the lead single, "Wake Up Dead", which exposed the band performing in a steel cage.
+In 1987, a video was made for the lead single, "Wake Up Dead", which featured the band performing in a steel cage.
 Soon after the album's release, Megadeth began a tour as a supporting band for Motörhead.
 The tour took place in California and the southwestern parts of the United States.
 However, due to disagreements between the managements of the two bands, Megadeth were pulled from the last three shows.
 Following the short stint with Motörhead, Megadeth were added as the opening act on Alice Cooper's Constrictor tour, which took place at the beginning of 1987.
 Later in 1987, after the conclusion of the album's promotional tour, Mustaine fired Poland and Samuelson due to their substance abuse issues.